nilanoemi25/CompSysProject/ReadMe.md

 3. Click the button on Raspberry PI to start the process.
 4. Check MyMQTT app or run client_sub.py script to receive the subscriber messages.

-## PacketTracer
+## PacketTracer Version 1

-1. Download the Packet Tracer File from this github.
+1. Download the "theproject.pkt" from this github.
 2. Run the file.
 3. Wait for the connection to set up among all devices in the network.
 Ensure that both door and RFID reader are red.
 4. (If door is not locked, go to Web Server, IOT Monitor and turn the door to locked).
 You may need to login using the IP address of the Webserver and admin/root user/password.